Lawyer Profile Detail

 George is the author of three books: Computer Law, second edition; The Software Business, second edition; and Contracting for Computers, fourth edition.
-For 20 years he was an Adjunct Professor at Osgoode Hall Law School, York University, where he taught a course in Computer Law.
+For 20 years he was an Adjunct Professor at Osgoode Hall Law School, York University, where he taught an evening course in Computer Law.
 George is in demand as a speaker to legal and technology industry audiences and a regular writer on legal technology topics.

 George received his BA and his JD (Dean’s Honour List) from the University of Toronto.
 He also has his MA in international relations from the Norman Paterson School of International Affairs, Carleton University in Ottawa.
 He was called to the Ontario bar in 1985.
 George has been on the Board of, and continues to raise money for, Lake Scugog Camp, an organization serving underprivileged and “at risk” children/youth and their families (a camp that George attended when he was a child).

 Sourcing, Outsourcing and Procurement Contracts